-We recommend management ensure that internal controls over financial reporting, specifically over period end close, are strengthened to determine proper accounting treatment and balances at year-end, and include proper review.
+We recommend management ensure that internal controls over financial reporting, specifically over recording of payments received by the Organization and period end close, are strengthened to determine proper accounting treatment and balances at year end, and include proper review.

-Views of Responsible Officials and Corrective Action Plan Management agrees with the finding and has provided the accompanying corrective action plan.
+Views of Responsible Officials and Corrective Action Plan

+Management agrees with the finding and has provided the accompanying corrective action plan.

-Schedule of Findings and Questioned Costs (Continued) For the Year Ended June 30, 2023
+Schedule of Findings and Questioned Costs (Continued) For the Year Ended June 30, 2024